johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Discipleship can take place in any appropriate location that can reasonably comfortably accommodate the group.
 A large room in someone's home, or a community hall, with access to some light refreshments, is ideal.

-A church building may be unhelpful if it causes people to have a church-meeting mentality.
+A church building may be unhelpful if it causes people to have a *church-meeting mentality*.
 However, if one is used, think about rearranging some of the seating and the way the space is used, so that people are facing one another.
 This will provide a practical forum for discussions and a more intimate space in general.

 Think about changing the location occasionally.
 Sometimes outside environments may be helpful in producing a liberating interaction.
 Experiment to find out what works for your group.